 - Confidence: Can I trust this enough to act on it?

-- Credibility: Will it withstand scrutiny?
+- Credibility: Will this stand up to scrutiny?

 - Traceability: Can I see how you got there?